learn-co-curriculum/map-state-to-props-readme/README.md

 listening to each change in the state that occurs.
 When a change occurs, it calls a function *that we write* called __mapStateToProps()__, and in __mapStateToProps()__ we specify exactly which slice of the state we want to provide to our component.
-Here, we want to provide `state.items`, and allow our component to have access to them through a prop called items.
-We are then able to access the items in our `render` method using `this.props.items`.
+Here, we want to provide `state.clicks`, and allow our component to have access to them through a prop called clicks.
+We are then able to render the number of clicks in our `render` method using `this.props.clicks`.
 So that completes task 2.

-Next we have to say which component in our application we are providing this data to: you can see that we write `connect(mapStateToProps)(App)` to specify that we are connecting this state to the __App__ component.
+Next we have to say which component in our application we are providing this data to.
+You can see that we write `connect(mapStateToProps)(App)` to specify that we are connecting this state to the __App__ component.
 In the end, the __connect()__ method returns a new component which looks like the __App__ component we wrote, but is connected up to receive the correct data.
 This new